It’s ‘Prinsjesdag’ today, a day full of traditions

-Many refer to Prinsjesdag as ‘Hoedjesdag’ (Hat’s Day), because of the hats that are worn by a lot of women that attend the Troonrede in the Ridderzaal.
-In fact, this day seems sometimes to evolve more around the hats, than the state’s budget, for many.
+Many refer to Prinsjesdag as ‘Hoedjesdag’ (Hat’s Day), because of the hats that are worn by a lot of women that attend the Troonrede in the Ridderzaal, or in the Schouwburg.
+In fact, this day sometimes seems to evolve more around the hats, than the state’s budget, for many.
 But why do all women wear a hat on this day?
 Well, it started all with Erica Terpstra, member of the political party ‘VVD’ since 1977.
 She decided to wear a hat in her first political year, saying: “If today isn’t a day to wear a hat, then when is it?”.
 A lot of women followed her lead and a tradition was born.

 Now, the hats tradition has evolved to be a tradition of making statements.
 Some women wear hats with which they ask attention for certain political matters, and the hats are always being discussed in fashion- and gossip magazines.

 Are you curious about the Dutch culture, including its particular ‘holidays’?
 The diverse Dutch language courses by Taalthuis not only make you familiar with the Dutch language, but also give you a taste of the culture and peculiarities that the Netherlands has to offer.
 Check out our Dutch language course offer and pick your favorite!